-As stated in Note 23, the accompanying consolidated financial statements as at 31 December 2020 include a general reserve amounting TL 187,000 thousand, of which TL 54,000 thousand was recognized as expense in the current period and TL 133,000 thousand had been recognized as expense in prior periods, which does not meet the requirements of International Accounting Standard ("IAS") 37 "Provisions, Contingent Liabilities and Contingent Assets".
+As stated in Note 23, the accompanying consolidated financial statements as at 31 December 2021 include a general reserve amounting TL 187,000 thousand had been recognized as expense in prior periods, which does not meet the requirements of International Accounting Standard ("IAS") 37 "Provisions, Contingent Liabilities and Contingent Assets".
 This general reserve is provided by the Group management for the possible effects of the negative circumstances which may arise in economy or market conditions.